yullu/openAIchatgpt/README.md

 # openAIchatgpt
-Uisng openAI Api to intergrate and faciliate the chatting To add all the OpenAI chat add composer require openai-php/client
+Using openAI Api to intergrate and faciliate the chatting To add all the OpenAI chat add composer require openai-php/client